sky-uk/feed/README.md

 ## Dependencies

-Dependencies are managed with [govendor](https://github.com/kardianos/govendor).
+Dependencies are managed with [dep](https://golang.github.io/dep/).
+Run `dep ensure` to keep your vendor folder up to date after a pull.
-This is a thin wrapper for golang 1.6 support of a `vendor` directory.

-    go get -u github.com/kardianos/govendor

-To add a dependency:

-    govendor fetch github.com/golang/glog

-Make sure to commit changes to `vendor`, ideally as a separate commit to any other code change.